Adam Fantilli Game Preview: Blue Jackets vs. Bruins

 Fantilli Season Stats Insights

-- Fantilli has a goal in four of 22 contests this season, but no multi-goal games so far.
+- Fantilli has a goal in five games this season through 25 games played, but has not had multiple goals in any of those games.

-- In nine of 22 games this season, Fantilli has recorded a point, and in one of those games he came away with multiple points.
+- Fantilli has a point in 10 of 25 games played this season, with multiple points in one of them.

-- Fantilli has an assist in six of 22 games this season, but has not recorded two or more in a game so far.
+- Fantilli has yet to record a multi-assist game this season despite registering one in six of 25 games played.

-- Fantilli's odds on his points over/under carry an implied probability of 46.5% that he goes over.
+- Fantilli's odds on his point total prop carry an implied probability of 42.6% that he goes over.

-- Given his moneyline odds, Fantilli has an implied probability of 31.2% of going over his assist prop bet.
+- There is an implied probability of 27.8% of Fantilli going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.